 Focus can be built from source to use GeckoView today.
 It’s not quite on feature parity with its WebView counterpart just yet.
 Some basic functionality in a mobile browser is still missing from the current Firefox Focus builds with Gecko including page-zoom gestures and audio playback.

 It sure looks like a switch to Gecko is on the roadmap for Firefox Focus on Android some time in the future.
 I still find it worrying that one of the few remaining web rendering engines isn’t more important to Mozilla’s strategy.

 Not a productivity tool

 The current beta builds contain a new “Add to Home screen” menu item that currently doesn’t do anything.
-This will likely add a shortcut to the current page to the user’s Home screen.
+This will probably add a shortcut to the current page to the user’s Home screen.

-Speaking of logins: there is no password manager built-in to Focus and WebExtensions and thus LastPass and similar alternatives aren’t supported.
+Speaking of logins: there’s no password manager built-in to Focus and WebExtensions and thus LastPass and similar alternatives aren’t supported.
 Combined with the short session duration and lack of persistent cookies, this can be a real hurdle depending on your personal password hygiene.